 Macintosh Portable: The Mac goes mobile

 Development on a portable Mac actually predates the launch of the original Macintosh.
-Mac project innovator Jef Raskin envisioned the Macintosh being a portable computer.
+Mac project innovator Jef Raskin envisioned the Mac as a portable computer.

 However, as Steve Jobs took over work on the project, this ideal receded into the background.
-The only nod toward portability on the 1984-era Macintosh as shipped was a carrying handle.
+The only nod toward portability on the 1984-era Macintosh as shipped was its carrying handle.

 Jobs tried to convince the Apple board to develop what he was then calling a “BookMac” in April 1985.
 However, he left the company before this could amount to anything.

 The idea eventually got revived, however, resulting in the Macintosh Portable.

 Compared with today’s ultra-slim Apple laptops, the Macintosh Portable appears almost comically heavy.
 It weighs in at a lap-deadening 15.8 pounds.
 The first portable Mac also measured more than 4 inches thick, and took up 225.7 square inches of desk (or lap) real estate.

 Like many Macs — particularly of its time — the Macintosh Portable occupied a so-called “high right” quadrant of the market.
 It delivered advanced technology, but at a premium price.

 The device cost $6,500 in 1989 dollars, the equivalent of more than $12,600 today.
 This rose by $448 if you added a hard drive and modem.